trstlabs/intento/docs/docs/intents/from-connected-chain.md

         // sender - a bech32 address on source chain
         "sender": "neutron1validbech32address",
         // the recipient address on Intento
-        // is replaced with a newly generated address when action["owner"] in memo is blank "receiver": "into1address",
+        // is replaced with a newly generated address when flow["owner"] in memo is blank "receiver": "into1address",
         // Timeout height relative to the current block height.
         // The timeout is disabled when set to 0.